char-lie-ho/COMM2216-user-document/docs/index.md

 Before proceeding, ensure you have the following:

-- A Discord Account, if not [click here to go to create a Discord Account](https://discord.com/register)
+- A Discord Account, if not [click here](https://discord.com/register) to create a Discord Account.

 ## Procedures Overview

-1. Add Friends To Your Server: Learn how to create and customize your own Discord server.
+1. Add Friends to Your Server: Learn how to create and customize your own Discord server.

-2. Start Activities With Friends: Discover how to watch videos together and play games with your friends using Discord's streaming feature.
+2. Start Activities with Friends: Discover how to watch videos together and play games with your friends using Discord's streaming feature.

 3. Make Customized Stickers and Emojis: